tamontealegrep/MarketplaceCondition/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md                   <- This document outlines the project workflow project.
     ├── data
     │   ├── processed               <- The final, canonical data sets.
     │   ├── staging                 <- Intermediate data that has been transformed.
     │   └── raw                     <- The original MLA_100k_checked_v3.jsonlines.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    ├── src                         <- Contains the all source code files.
+    │   └── features                <- Contains source code files related with features of the code.
+    │       ├── data_preprocess.py  <- Code related to preprocess od the data.
+    │       ├── data_process.py     <- Code related to process od the data.
+    │       ├── functions.py        <- Code related to general functions.
+    │       ├── neural_networks.py  <- Code related to the cration, training and evaluation of neural networks.
+    │       ├── new_or_used.py      <- Code related to read MLA_100k_checked_v3.jsonlines dataset.
+    │       └── plots.py            <- Code related to plot.
     │
-    ├── notebooks          <- Jupyter notebooks with steps for training and evaluating models.
+    ├── notebooks                   <- Jupyter notebooks with steps for data preprocessing, data processing, data exploration analisys, training and evaluating models.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── images                      <- Generated images used in this document.
+    │
     └── requirements.txt            <- The requirements file for reproducing the analysis environment, e.g.

 --------